peterneave/devproxy/README.md

 ## Local Development

-✅ Dev Proxy will set itself as the system proxy.
+- ✅ Dev Proxy will set itself as the system proxy.
 You can run commands `Invoke-WebRequest` or `curl`.

-ℹ️ Chromium based browsers (Edge/Chrome) bypass system proxy settings for localhost URLs - you need to exclude localhost URLs from the bypass list.
+- ℹ️ Chromium* based browsers (Edge/Chrome) bypass system proxy settings for localhost URLs - you need to exclude localhost URLs from the bypass list.

-See [documentation](
-https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/how-to/intercept-localhost-requests) for more information and how to use with Firefox.
+<sub>*See [documentation](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/how-to/intercept-localhost-requests) for Firefox.</sub>

 ---